 Generally, WMV is packed into an ASF container but in addition, Matroska or AVI container can also support it with extensions of .mkv and .avi respectively.

 Windows Media Video 9

-Though there are various audio and video codecs available in Windows Media Video 9 series for authoring and playback of digital media, but WMV-9 codec is the latest and best video codec as it can achieve the optimum compression from very low bit rates i.e. 160 x 120 at 10 Kbps to 1920 x 1080 at 4-8 Mbps for a variety of HD videos.
+Though there are various audio and video codecs available in the Windows Media Video 9 series for authoring and playback of digital media, WMV-9 codec is the latest and best video codec as it can achieve the optimum compression from very low bit rates i.e. 160 x 120 at 10 Kbps to 1920 x 1080 at 4-8 Mbps for a variety of HD videos.

 Structure of Codec

-WMV-9 has 8 bit 4:2:0 internal color format.
+WMV-9 has an 8 bit 4:2:0 internal color format.
 Like all other popular video compression standards MPEG-1 and H.261, WMV-9 uses a block-based motion compensation and spatial transform scheme.
-In general, we can say that these standards perform block by block motion compensation from the previous reconstructed frame with the help of a 2-D quantity called the motion vector (MV) to signal spatial displacement.
+In general, we can say that these standards perform block-by-block motion compensation from the previous reconstructed frame with the help of a 2-D quantity called the motion vector (MV) to signal spatial displacement.
 The current block is formed with the help of predicting the values from the same size previous reconstructed frame which is displaced from the current position by the motion vector.
 Eventually, the residual error is calculated as the difference between the motion-compensated predicted block and the actual block.
 This residual error is transformed using a linear energy-compacting transform then quantized and entropy coded.

-Quantized transform coefficients are entropy decoded, dequantized and inverse transformed to produce an approximation of the residual error on the decoder side, which is then added to the motion-compensated prediction to generate the reconstruction.
+Quantized transform coefficients are entropy decoded, de-quantized, and inverse transformed to produce an approximation of the residual error on the decoder side, which is then added to the motion-compensated prediction to generate the reconstruction.
 The high-level description of the codec is shown in the following image.

 WMV-9 has addressed this problem with the introduction of a variety of techniques listed below: